Tianscar/Tianscar/README.txt

 Claims to be "Karstian Lee"

+Want to flee P.R.China but neither have enough money nor dare to enter other countries illegally

 Amateur programmer, well out of skill
 Sometimes developing open source projects, but never been involved in any open source community No account on StackOverflow